 Having registered an orderer, it is time for ordering the ID cards.
 At this time all workers must be successfully registered in Norway and have received their D-numbers.

 The ID cards must be ordered through the online portal of a specific card issuer.
 When ordering the ID cards, a copy of each worker’s picture and signature must be uploaded to the online portal.
 A copy of each worker’s passport or national identity card must also be uploaded.

 When the documents have been uploaded, a small fee must be paid for the ID cards.
 The application can then be submitted.
-Some time after having submitted the application, the orderer will receive a confirmation of order if the order was successful.
+Sometime after having submitted the application, the orderer will receive a confirmation of order if the order was successful.
 If the order was unsuccessful, the orderer will receive a rejection specifying what is wrong or missing.

 Foreign companies with workers at Norwegian building or construction sites need specific ID cards for their workers to avoid fines and workers being denied access to the sites.
 Before the ID cards can be issued, the foreign company must register with the Central Coordinating Register for Legal Entities, report their contracts and workers on RF-1198, register an orderer with the card issuer, and order the cards correctly using an online portal.

 The process to order ID cards may take time, and there is the possibility that the order will be rejected.
-Thus, foreign companies with assignments at Norwegian building or construction sites, should register and report to Norwegian authorities as early and meticulously as possible.
+Thus, foreign companies with assignments at Norwegian building or construction sites, should register and report to Norwegian authorities as early and diligently as possible.

 Download free guide, and get an overview of the requirements for doing business in Norway